Procrastination: Is Procrastination the Thief of Time?

 It’s a clash of desires, and the unease comes from taking action that is less integral to our purpose or what we value.
-Not matter what decision making as to the desires we choose to move towards in any given moment we shouldn’t allow it to make us feel bad.
+Not matter what decision we make and which desires we choose to move towards in any given moment, we shouldn’t allow it to make us feel bad.
 Understanding and acceptance might assist in doing this.

 I loved my group meeting, I enjoyed them and often walked away feeling better than I came, but on this occasion, I would prefer to give it a miss.
 Decision made, move on.